nelson-lang/nelson-gitbook/markdown/en/memory_manager/global.md

 ## Description

 <p>
-            <b>global</b> make variable in global assign value to a variable in a specified variables scope.</p>
+            global make variable in global assign value to a variable in a specified variables scope.</p>

 ## Example